To, The Shareholders

 Regulations, 2015 |

-This Code has been formulated to regulate, monitor and report
+This Code has been formulated to regulate, monitor and

-India (Prohibition of Insider Trading) Regulations, 2015, as amended from time to time.
+of India (Prohibition of Insider Trading) Regulations, 2015, as amended from time to time.

 The Code is prescribed to ensure that the Designated Persons do not trade in the